 Table of Contents

-Valvular aortic stenosis, as the most common valvular heart disease, is often a disease of old age and a result of atherosclerotic changes.
+As the most common valvular heart disease, valvular aortic stenosis is often a disease of old age and a result of atherosclerotic changes.
 Rheumatic forms have become rare in industrialized countries.
-It remains asymptomatic for many years in 50 % of cases and is associated with a good prognosis.
+In 50% of cases, it remains asymptomatic for many years and is associated with a good prognosis.
 If the disease becomes symptomatic, the prognosis worsens to a 2-year survival rate of less than 50%.

-The term valvular aortic stenosis refers to a narrowing of the orifice that connects heart and aorta.
-Often the term aortic stenosis is used synonymously although it refers more specifically to a narrowing of the valve.
+The term valvular aortic stenosis refers to a narrowing of the orifice that connects the heart and aorta.
+Often, the term aortic stenosis is used synonymously, although it refers more specifically to a narrowing of the valve.

 Prevalence of valvular aortic stenosis

-Valvular aortic stenosis is with 43% (in Europe and North America) the most common valvular heart disease.
-In over 65-year olds, valvular aortic stenosis has a prevalence of more than 3%.
+Valvular aortic stenosis is the most common valvular heart disease, with 43% (in Europe and North America).
+In patients over 65 years of age, valvular aortic stenosis has a prevalence of more than 3%.

 Causes of valvular aortic stenosis

-Causes of valvular aortic stenosis can be calcifying processes that are common especially among over 65-year olds (bicuspid valves are affected earlier by atherosclerotic processes).
+Calcifying processes that are common, especially among patients over 65 (bicuspid valves are affected earlier by the atherosclerotic processes), can cause valvular aortic stenosis.
 Rheumatic valvular aortic stenosis has become rare in industrialized countries because the responsible streptococcal infections are treated with antibiotics early on.
-Congenital forms of aortic stenosis are also possible.
+Congenital forms of aortic stenosis also occur.

 Different types of valvular aortic stenosis

-In valvular aortic stenosis, the left ventricle has to use more strength in order to maintain the cardiac output against a pathologically increased pressure gradient of the valve.
-This results in a concentric hypertrophy of the left ventricle.
-In the long run, this creates a diastolic dysfunction resulting in pulmonary congestion and signs of heart failure.
+In valvular aortic stenosis, the left ventricle has to use more strength to maintain the cardiac output against the pathologically increased pressure gradient of the valve.
+This results in concentric hypertrophy of the left ventricle.
+Long term, this creates a diastolic dysfunction, resulting in pulmonary congestion and signs of heart failure.

-After strenuous exercise, syncopes and dizziness are often present because the head as well as the peripherals are receiving poor circulation.
-With hypertrophy of the heart, the coronary perfusion decreases, and this may lead to angina pectoris.
-Cardiac output decreases during progression of the disease.
+After strenuous exercise, syncope and dizziness are often present because the head, as well as the peripherals, are receiving poor circulation.
+With hypertrophy of the heart, coronary perfusion decreases, and this may lead to angina pectoris.
+Cardiac output decreases during the progression of the disease.
 Signs of heart failure are clinically apparent.
-In asymptomatic patients, a valvular aortic stenosis can lead to sudden cardiac death.
+In asymptomatic patients, valvular aortic stenosis can lead to sudden cardiac death.

 Exam and palpation of valvular aortic stenosis

 Upon exam and palpation, the left ventricular hypertrophy manifests as a visible and palpable heaving and widened apical impulse.
 A buzzing can be heard above the aorta and the carotids.
-In auscultation, systolic crescendo-decrescendo murmur (diamond shape) best heard at the right 2nd intercostals space (first aortic area) and radiates to carotid artery.
-Carotid pulse is slowly raising..
+In auscultation, the systolic crescendo-decrescendo murmur (diamond shape) is best heard at the right 2nd intercostal space (first aortic area) and radiates to the carotid artery.
+The carotid pulse is slowly rising.

 Heart sounds of the valvular aortic stenosis

-The second heart sound can be breath-dependent, and it may be cleaved paradoxical, especially with a higher-grade stenosis.
-ECG changes, such as a T-negativity in V4-6, are attributed to left ventricular hypertrophy, but can also be completely absent.
+The second heart sound can be breath-dependent, and it may be cleaved paradoxically, especially with higher-grade stenosis.
+Electrocardiogram (ECG) changes, such as T-negativity in V4-6, are attributed to left ventricular hypertrophy but can also be completely absent.

 Different levels of severity of valvular aortic stenosis